 For more information about public transportation access, call the MBTA's Customer Support Line at 617-222-3200 or visit the MBTA's accessible services page.

 The Museum of Science is equipped with an assistive listening system to assist visitors with hearing loss.
 This system amplifies the presentations at all of the Museum’s stages and theaters.
 Visitors can borrow a receiver and headset, or neck loop, at the Information Desk in the lobby.
 Equipment must be signed out.

 If you have questions, or would like more information about this system, please contact us at email@example.com or 617-723-2500.

-ASL (American Sign Language) interpretation often provides the most effective communication for people who are deaf.
-An interpreter can be arranged with at least two weeks' notice, based on availability.
+ASL (American Sign Language) interpretation and CART (Computer Aided Realtime Transcription) are two ways to make live spoken content accessible to visitors who are deaf or hard of hearing.
+These services can be arranged with at least two weeks' notice, based on availability.
 Please call 617-723-2500.

 The Museum's on-site garage provides hourly parking for approximately 850 cars on a first-come, first-served basis.
 Museum members receive a discount.
 Parking is available for visitors with disabilities.
 Height clearance for the entrance level of the garage is 13’ 9”.
 Clearance to access floors above the entrance level is 7'4".
 The entrance level of the garage can accommodate wheelchair lift vans.
 The garage has an elevator.

 There are wheelchair accessible restrooms throughout the building.
 They can be found in the following locations: